vikash-bhardwaj/grunt-ci-toolkit/README.md

- ◯ W3C Validation       ── Validate specific URLs provided by User for W3C and Generate Report in HTML Format ◯ Performance Metrices ── Run grunt for Performance metrices ◯ SiteSpeed Stats      ── Run grunt to analyze website speed and performance ◯ Grunt for dev       ── Run Grunt for Dev tasks
+ ◯ W3C Validation       ── Validate specific URLs provided by User for W3C and Generate Report in HTML Format ◯ Performance Metrices ── Run grunt for Performance metrices ◯ SiteSpeed Stats      ── Run grunt to analyze website speed and performance ◯ PhotoBox Creative QA ── Prevent your project of broken layout via screenshot photo sessions of your site ◯ Grunt for dev       ── Run Grunt for Dev tasks
  ◯ Grunt for Prod       ── Run Grunt for Prod tasks ──────────────